Savvythelegend/PGDocs/docs/security.md

 image but also the operands' images, specifically for every supported PostgreSQL version.

-!!!
-Important
+:::important
-    All operand images are automatically and regularly rebuilt by our pipelines to incorporate the latest security updates at both the base image and package levels.
+All operand images are automatically and regularly rebuilt by our pipelines
+    to incorporate the latest security updates at both the base image and package levels.
 This ensures that container images distributed to the community receive **patch-level updates** regularly.